milad-alizadeh/crypto-octo/README.md

-A user friendly cryptocurrency portfolio tracker.
+A user friendly cryptocurrency portfolio tracker made with React and Redux.